|Posted by kelvinbueckert on February 28, 2021 at 11:10 PM|

 The apostle John had seen this type of love in action, had witnessed the remarkable love of Jesus for people of every station in life, the poor and marginalized, those who were oppressed, those who were socially unclean, physically challenged, demon possessed, the rich and famous.
 Jesus’ loving spirit, His compassionate nature reached out to draw people to Him.
 People followed Him in droves all over the countryside.
 They even forgot they were hungry as they gathered on the hillsides to listen to Him.
 Jews, Samaritans and Gentiles alike sought Jesus for His wisdom, coming to Him by day or by night.

 When our needs drive our passions, values we believe in can quickly erode away.
 There are a dangers in making such personal sacrifices while trying to make someone love you.
 Jesus was devoid of any such personal agenda.
 His ministry was for the people whose lives He touched.
 He didn’t fear what people thought, but rather was committed to doing the will of God, day by day, person to person.
 His motivation for coming to earth was love.
-Paul describes it as humble obedience, servant-like (Philippians 2).
+Paul describes it as humble obedience, servant-like in Philippians chapter 2.

 Look around you at those people who have a lot of quality friendships.
 Why have they been so blessed?
 What is lacking in lives that are virtually friendless and desperately lonely.
 How often have I heard people complaining about the church as a cold and uncaring place?
 In reality that perspective is often held by those who find it difficult to love themselves.
 Without a confidence in who they are, people often find it difficult to reach out to others, or when they do they only talk about themselves.

 Love is interested in what makes another tick.
 For most, this is the essence of Mother-love.
 Moms want to understand what things their kids will enjoy?
-In Church we show interest in where people come from?
+In Church do we show interest in where people come from?
 What are some highlights of their lives, or is there anything they find challenging, need prayer for?
 Can you relate - laugh and cry together?
-Do you have a positive outlook on life that attracts others, because of what God is doing in your life?
-Has the love of God overwhelmed you with its purity and peace?

 We can learn from the Apostle who writes that love is from God (1 John 4:16).
 He saw love teaching in the synagogue, challenging the heresies of that day, feeding 5,000, healing lepers, hanging on a cross.
 Perhaps you have never seen the love of God.
 When you do, you will understand how love begets love!